Acorn Computers: 1998–1999: Element 14 and MSDW acquisition

 During the first half of 1998 Acorn's management were heavily involved in the initial public offering of ARM Holdings plc which raised £18 million for Acorn throughout 1998.
 In June 1998, Stan Boland took over as CEO of Acorn Computers from David Lee, initiating a review of Acorn's core business.

 The company had losses of £9 million in the first nine months of the year and in September 1998 the results of the review led to a significant restructuring of the company.
-The Workstation division was to close, a forty percent reduction in staff, and the Risc PC 2 code-named Phoebe that was nearing completion was cancelled.
+The Workstation division was to close, a 40% reduction in staff, and the Risc PC 2 code-named Phoebe that was nearing completion was cancelled.
 These actions allowed the company to reduce ongoing losses and focus on other activities.
 Acorn concentrated on development of digital TV set-top boxes and high performance media centric DSP (silicon and software).
 It also produced a reference design for a Windows NT thin client using a Cirrus Logic system on a chip.